Why did I build this site?

 - Responsive and works on a variety of screen sizes

 With that established going forward, you can decide on functionality, which will depend on your current needs and priorities.
-If you're looking where to start, I suggest you consider incorporating the following features:
+If you're seeking a starting point, I recommend integrating the following elements:

 - A blog to share your experiences and thoughts

-- A contact form for potential employers to reach out
+- A contact form for collaborators and potential employers to reach out

 - Integration with at least two external APIs